Join us for the SWTHA Triannual

 Thank you to AMERIND for providing the Region VIII Scholarship Funds!

-It is membership renewal time!
 All Region VIII Tribal Housing Departments, (AZ, NM, and West Texas) are invited to join or continue to support SWTHA through a membership as we work to strengthen our voice for Native families.
-Renewal letters for 2024 have been mailed out.
+If you are interested in becoming a member, please email swtha.region8@gmail.com.

 SWTHA also offers Associate Membership for Organizations seeking to support tribal housing, and/or provide products or services to the member tribal housing programs.
 Associate Members consist of public interest groups, businesses, suppliers, commercial vendors, service providers, and Federal and state recognized tribes and government housing agencies not eligible for voting membership.
 For more information, check out the Associate Member Page.